|Hometown:||Auckland, New Zealand|

 Much of Webster's acclaim was on the national and international stage, as he was selected for the New Zealand team at 17 years old.
 He made his national team debut in 2012, leading the Tall Blacks in scoring three times in six contests in his first senior national team action.
 He averaged 13.5 points per game in the 2012 FIBA World Olympic Qualifying Tournament, while shooting 52.5 percent from the field.
 His 21 points led all scorers in a win over Angola, as he went 7-of-12 from the field, including 5-of-6 from 3-point range.
 He topped New Zealand in scoring in pretournament competition against both Olympic qualifier Brazil (eight) and Greece (18).
 He also won a gold medal at the inaugural FIBA 3x3 U18 World Championship in Italy in 2011.
 In addition to his basketball exploits, he also played volleyball at Westlake Boys High School.

 Webster selected Nebraska over Pittsburgh, Virginia, Wake Forest, St. Mary’s, LSU and SMU.
 He was a four-star recruit by ESPN.com and one of the top point guards in the class of 2013.

 Tai is the son of Cherry and Tony Webster and was born on May 29, 1995, in Auckland, New Zealand.
 He has one older brother, Corey, who was also a member of New Zealand's national team in 2014 and is in training camp with the NBA's New Orleans Pelicans.
-Tony Webster was a standout athlete in his own right, earning first team All-WAC honors at Hawaii in 1983 and ranking fourth on Hawaii’s career steals list before playing professionally in New Zealand.
-Tai majors in sociology at Nebraska.
+Tony Webster was a standout athlete in his own right, earning first team All-WAC honors at Hawaii in 1983 and ranking fourth on Hawaii’s career steals list before playing professionally.
+Tai majors in sociology at Nebraska and is on pace to graduate in May of 2017.